Bounce (film): Reception

-The film opened at #4 at the North American box office making $11.4 million its opening weekend.
+The film opened at #5 at the North American box office making $11.4 million its opening weekend.
 It went on to gross a worldwide total of $53.4 million.

-On review aggregator Rotten Tomatoes it has a 53% score, with an average rating of 5.5 out of 10, based on 108 reviews.
+On review aggregator Rotten Tomatoes, it has a 53% score, with an average rating of 5.5 out of 10, based on 108 reviews.
 The site's consensus states: "Critics say Bounce is more of a thud.
 Plot turns feel cliched and contrived, and the romance between Paltrow and Affleck fails to engage."
-On Metacritic it has a score of 52% based on reviews from 31 critics, indicating "mixed or average" reviews.
+On Metacritic, it has a score of 52% based on reviews from 31 critics, indicating "mixed or average" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Roger Ebert gave it 3 out of 4 stars, and noted that the plot was a familiar one.
 "Lovers with untold secrets are a familiar movie situation ..." yet, he liked the film because the characters, from lead actors to secondary roles, were honest and endearing.

 Home media

 Bounce was released on a two-disc DVD set on April 10, 2001 by Buena Vista Home Entertainment (under the Miramax Home Entertainment banner).
 The special features included a director's commentary, deleted scenes, a gag reel, and two behind-the-scenes documentaries.
 The film received a VHS release on September 11, 2001.

 In December 2010, Miramax was sold by The Walt Disney Company, their owners since 1993.
 That month, the studio was taken over by private equity firm Filmyard Holdings.
 Filmyard licensed the home media rights for several Miramax titles to Lionsgate, and on April 10, 2012, Lionsgate Home Entertainment released Bounce on Blu-ray.
 In 2011, Filmyard Holdings licensed the Miramax library to streamer Netflix.
 This streaming deal included Bounce, and ran for five years, eventually ending on June 1, 2016.

 Filmyard Holdings sold Miramax to Qatari company beIN Media Group during March 2016.
 In April 2020, ViacomCBS (now known as Paramount Skydance) acquired the rights to Miramax's library, after buying a 49% stake in the studio from beIN.
 Bounce was among the 700 titles Paramount acquired in the deal.
 They began reissuing many Miramax titles, and on September 22, 2020, Paramount Home Entertainment released a four film DVD set which included Bounce and three other Miramax-produced Gwyneth Paltrow films (Emma, Shakespeare in Love and View from the Top).
 Paramount Home Entertainment also reissued the individual film on Blu-ray on May 31, 2022.
 Paramount later made the film available on their subscription streaming service Paramount+, as well as on their free streaming service Pluto TV.
 In Australia, it was on the streaming service for the Paramount-owned broadcaster Network 10.